 For a book about building and maintaining a virtual lab, see Building Virtual Machine Labs: A Hands-On Guide by Tony Robinson

 To find used/cheap computers and equipment online try:

 You can get free evaluation versions of Windows Operating Systems HERE

-For mobile forensics, The Binary Hick has an Android 10 image available.
+For mobile forensics, The Binary Hick has Android and iOS images available.

 To practice analyzing PCAPs in Wireshark, here are some sources for sample PCAP files:

 For more test images and samples check out AboutDFIR and DFIR Training.

 Just downloaded a tool or distro and don’t know where to start?